Terms and Conditions

 - The Financial Aid Award Letter has been based on the documented financial information you submitted.
 It is your responsibility to inform the Financial Aid Office if your reported information changes in any way during the academic year.

 - The Financial Aid Office reserves the right on behalf of the University to review and cancel an award at any time because of changes in the student's financial or academic program or status, or because of the recipient's failure to observe the general requirements as stated in the University Catalog.
+Awards will not be increased for classes added after the published census date for the term.

 - Recipients of financial assistance from the University are to notify the Financial Aid Office of any other scholarships, grants or loans extended to them from sources outside the University.